When hot, Chicago is almost unbeatable. When cold, the Blackhawks are full of holes and might as well be playing with a soccer net behind them.

 The Big Why: Corey Crawford will likely be Chicago's Game 1 starter.
 How well he plays might determine if he starts Game 2.

 Crawford has earned the opportunity to start the playoffs over veteran backup Ray Emery because of his relatively strong finish to what was a topsy-turvy season.
-He became a rock in net at a time the Blackhawks were without captain Jonathan Toews (concussion) and defenseman Duncan Keith (suspension).
+He became a rock in net at a time the Blackhawks were without captain Jonathan Toews and defenseman Duncan Keith.
 If he continues to play like that in the postseason, the Blackhawks will be a tough out.

 Crawford won only three games and allowed 40 goals in 12 appearances from Jan.
 2 through Feb.
 10, but he's been much better in the past two months and, as a result, the Blackhawks were one of the best teams in the NHL from Feb.
 16 to the end of the regular season despite not having Toews in the lineup.

 Speaking of the captain, the Blackhawks can't win without him.
-Toews missed the last 22 games of the regular season with a concussion, but he was close to returning in the last week of the season.
+Toews missed the last 22 games of the regular season with an upper body injury, but he was close to returning in the last week of the season.
 The Hawks need him for Game 1.

 Marian Hossa has consistently been the Blackhawks' best player this season while Patrick Kane and Patrick Sharp got hot toward the end of the season.
 Dave Bolland has to again be one of their key forwards in a shutdown role.
 There are few better centers in the NHL at playing a two-way game against the opponent's best forward line.